nico151999/instruction_serialiser/rust/README.md

 Tests can be found right inside the files which also contain the program logic.
 If you want to write your own tests please put them there.

+## Publishing new versions
+All files required for building need to reside inside the working directory.
+References to external files like the proto definitions residing in the parent directory cause the resulting package to be invalid.
+Therefore, [a script](publish.sh) temporarily importing external dependencies to the working directory, updating relative paths and performing the publish operation is provided.
+It accepts all commandline arguments `cargo publish` accepts as well.